jenyss/product-catalog-assistant/README.md

 1. Enter your question in the ```user_input``` field.
 See the execution output in the notebook for an example.
 2. Pass to ```file_paths``` the list of all .xlsx files you would like to compare products from.
 Currently, only files with single spreadsheet are supported.
 Multi-sheet files support is coming in the next version.
+3. Specify seearch result number.
+It tells the agent how many product entries to retrieve from the database based on your question.

 ```
 state = run_agent(